rune-labs/runeq-python/docs/pages/graph.rst

 Classes and functions to work with metadata for resources stored in the Rune platform.
-Metadata is fetched from Rune's GraphQL API (https://graph.runelabs.io/graphql), using a :class:`~runeq.v2sdk.client.GraphClient`.
+Metadata is fetched from Rune's GraphQL API (https://graph.runelabs.io/graphql), using a :class:`~runeq.resources.client.GraphClient`.

-By default, the global :class:`~runeq.v2sdk.client.GraphClient` is used for all API requests (see :class:`~runeq.v2sdk.initialize`).
+By default, the global :class:`~runeq.resources.client.GraphClient` is used for all API requests (see :class:`~runeq.config.initialize`).
 Functions that make API requests also accept an optional client, to be used instead.

 Patient Metadata
 ----------------

-.. automodule:: runeq.v2sdk.patient
+.. automodule:: runeq.resources.patient

 Patients
 ********